borhyne/borhyne-2023/currentsets.md

 title: Current Sets
 permalink: /cs/
 ---
-We want to help people start construction project from a place of design confidence.
+We help people start construction projects from a place of design confidence.

 We feel the root of a lot of frustration in construction stems one layer deeper that project management tools.